faide/py3o.template/README.rst

 Example Usage
 =============

-Below is an example that you can find in the source tarball inside the examples directory.
+Below is an example that you can find in the source code inside the examples directory.

 ::